Leandro Pereira: Persepolis

 In 24 January 2023, Leandro linked with Persian Gulf Pro League side Persepolis.
 On 4 February 2023, Leandro joined the team on a one-and-a-half-year deal.

-Player profile

-Style of play and reception
+Style of play

-He is a forward, but he has the ability to play as a left or right winger too.
+Pereira is a forward, but he has the ability to play as a left or right winger too.
 Accurate shots in difficult situations towards the goal have been known as one of his abilities.